brainrake/dotfiles/.nixos/README.md

-Import one of the configurations in `configuration.nix`.
+In your `configuration.nix`, Import one of the configurations.
 See [configuration.nix.example](configuration.nix.example)